Lifting obstacles: France helps women report abuse to police - NewsBreak

 “That is scary (for the victim) to think: ‘I’m not going to be heard, I’m not going to be welcome’.
 And then there is the obstacle to overcome: enter a police station.”

-On Saturday, through Paris and other cities to demand more government action on the issue.
-“We recalled that violence is everywhere.
-That it is not unavoidable,” women’s right group NousToutes tweeted.
+On Saturday, tens of thousands of people marched through Paris and other cities to demand more government action on the issue.
+"We recalled that violence is everywhere.
+That it is not unavoidable," women's right group NousToutes tweeted.

 Activists want the government to dedicate 1 billion euros ($1.1 billion) each year to fight violence against women, instead of the 360 million ($406 million) spent now — in part to create more shelters.